 As the child of a service family, Tim grew up in various places, including four years in the American midwest towns of Fairborn and Yellow Springs in Ohio.
 He ended up in Haddenham, a large village in Buckinghamshire.
 He won a scholarship to read mathematics at Keble College, Oxford, but switched his degree course, graduating in philosophy and psychology in 1987.
 In 1996 he completed a Master’s in philosophy at Birkbeck College, London.

 Tim lives in Walthamstow, London with his partner and their teenage daughter, having moved to London in 1987, and to the area in 1996.
 He was until 2012 a parent volunteer in a local Woodcraft Folk group, and he is involved in Wood Street First, a local community group that was set up in 2012.
 Tim prefers to walk or cycle to get around (and sometimes just for fun).
 He can often be found splitting and stacking wood in the back garden.
-As a parent, Tim is trying hard to practice what he preaches.
+As a parent, Tim has tried hard to practice what he preaches.